 Finally, after you have read through a book, an article, or other publication, you should be able to answer questions about the type and quality of information that it gives.

-It is important to remember that anyone can put up a web page, and there is no 'quality control' or editor for what you find on the Internet.
-Therefore, you must be ready to make your own evaluation of web sites, especially if you are going to be using them for research purposes.
-You will want to find out as much as you can about the authority, currency, relevance, and accuracy of the web sites you use.
-These checklists and other resources will help you ask the right questions.
+The Internet's potential for assistance in research is limitless, but it is important to remember that anyone can put up a web page, and there is no 'quality control' or editor for what one may find.
+Therefore, one must be ready to evaluate web sites, especially if one intends to use them in research.
+The attributes one must consider include currency, accuracy, authority, and relevance.
+Any could render a potential source useless.
+Therefore, these checklists and other resources will help one ask the right questions.